Creating a Web Messenger

-- Click Next to save your bot.
+Click Next to save your bot.

 - The final step allows you to test the messenger (you'll see a test widget in the bottom right corner of the screen), and to copy and paste code to display a simple web-only widget.

 - Click Done to finish.

 Installing the Web Messenger

-The web messenger is installed on your website, landing page or web app via our widget.
+The web messenger can be installed on your website, landing page or web app via our widget.
 The final step when creating/editing your web messenger will give you some pre-configured widget code to display a widget that opens the web messenger directly.

 You should paste this code just before the closing </body> tag on your web page.
 The web messenger is designed not to slow down your page.